 If the short story or novel is your thing, then consider the Fiction course.
 By focusing on challenges particular to fiction, such as establishing and deepening characters, writing dialogue, using stream of consciousness and interior monologue, working with 1st and 3rd and multiple points of view, managing plot and the passage of time, and creating a vivid setting, this course will help you gain a deeper understanding of the intricacies of the genre.

-Because of the scope of the class, which spans the three major genres of poetry, fiction, and creative non-fiction, the Creative Writing course concentrates on those elements of writing that are universal: language, image, voice/point of view, structure/story, setting, character.
+Because of the scope of the class, which spans the three major genres of poetry, fiction, and personal essay, the Creative Writing course concentrates on those elements of writing that are universal: language, image, voice/point of view, structure/story, setting, character.
 The Creative Writing course is a great choice for you if your work already bridges multiple genres or if you want the freedom to explore new forms.

 No matter what course you choose for your two weeks at the Studio, your classes will be small, 10 or fewer students.
 Each course is divided into a seminar component and a workshop component.
 The same instructor teaches both.
+With the exception of the Writers' Room, which will have its own structure, the core courses will consist of:

 To write, you must read.
 This is a bit like saying, To sing, you must listen, or To cook, you must eat.
 The emphasis of the seminar is for students to read as writers.
 Published work will be scrutinized for what can be gleaned about craft: how a writer achieved a particular effect or result, how a writer astonished or moved you.
 Students will explore and internalize aspects of craft by engaging in generative writing activities related to the readings.